 Eligibility for Smart and Skilled - NSW government subsidised training - is available to registered home-schooled students whose training commences on or after 1 January 2017.

 When you enrol in either Fee for Service training or government subsidised training, the fee you are charged is for the whole qualification.
 This means you'll know the total cost of your course before you start.

 The student fees and applicable charges are required to be paid, at enrolment or by scheduled instalment date/s, either by yourself (the student enrolled), the nominated 'third party' on behalf of yourself (for example, your employer), or as identified within a contract for delivery of TAFE NSW training.

 The fee you pay, the fee exemption or Smart & Skilled Fee-Free Scholarship you receive, only covers your first attempt at your course, and the first attempt at any unit of competency within your course.
 If you want to repeat a unit of competency you should discuss this with your head teacher as soon as possible.
 A separate fee will be charged for any second or further attempt to successfully achieve a unit of competency and will be determined on your specific circumstances and training needs.
 This fee would not be known at the time of enrolment.

 When your enrolment is complete, and you have paid the applicable fees, you will be entitled to attend class, participate in training, sit for examinations, receive educational awards, use amenities and services or receive an active TAFEcard (which provides access to library resources).

-If you have outstanding fees, please contact your college or campus to discuss enrolment options and organise alternate arrangements.
+If you have outstanding fees, please contact your local TAFE NSW campus to discuss enrolment options and organise alternate arrangements.